WalletHub, Financial Company

 @WalletHub

-The only secured business credit card that reports to D&B is the Wells Fargo Business Secured Mastercard.
-It offers 1.5% cash back on all purchases, charges an annual fee of just $25 and requires a security deposit of at least $500.
+One secured business credit card that reports to D&B is the Business Advantage Unlimited Cash Rewards Secured credit card.
+This card offers 1.5% cash back on all purchases and requires a security deposit of at least $1,000.

-There are just two other secured business credit cards available right now: the BBVA Compass Business Secured Visa and the Metro Credit Union Visa Secured Card.
-Those two report to the three major consumer credit bureaus – Experian, Equifax and TransUnion – but not to D&B, at least not directly.
+There are other secured business credit cards that report to the three major consumer credit bureaus – Experian, Equifax and TransUnion – but not to D&B, at least not directly.
 Dun & Bradstreet often incorporates information from the other bureaus’ reports.

-- All major secured credit cards report to the three consumer credit bureaus: Equifax, Experian and TransUnion.
+- All secured business credit cards report to the three consumer credit bureaus: Equifax, Experian and TransUnion.

-- D&B, Experian and Equifax are the three major business credit bureaus.
+- D&B, Experian Business, and Equifax Business are the three major business credit bureaus.

 - Dun & Bradstreet reports are geared more to credit agreements with vendors, bank loans and annual revenue data.